kristoferjoseph/redeux/README.md

 - No dependencies🌟
 - Legible source code, for humans, so you can read it, with your eyes 👀
 - Simple api of three methods:
-      - store :returns:
-          - subscribe :returns:
-              - unsubscribe
+    - subscribe/unsubscribe
     - dispatch
     - getState

 ## Install